bsherman/ublue-custom/README.md

 After installation is complete, use the appropriate `rebase` command to install one of these custom images.

-*Note: for `IMAGE_NAME` in the commands below, substitute one of these image names:*
+**For `IMAGE_NAME` in the commands below, substitute one of these image names:**

 - `silverblue-custom`
 - `silverblue-nvidia-custom`
 - `kinoite-custom`
 - `kinoite-nvidia-custom`

-We build `latest` which currently points to Fedora 40 (Fedora 41 will become latest after it releases and related packages have stabilized).
-Fedora 38 and 39 are no longer built here.
-You can chose a specific version by using the `40` tag instead of `latest`:
+**For `TAG` in the commands below, substitute one of these tags:**

+- `latest` - Fedora 40 with the current released kernnel
+- `stable` - Fedora 40 with the last Fedora CoreOS stable kernel (this delays kernel upgrades a bit to avoid most kernel regressions)

+`latest`, which currently points to Fedora 40, will update after our upstreams have tested and I've tested these images out, too.

     sudo rpm-ostree rebase \
-        ostree-unverified-registry:ghcr.io/bsherman/IMAGE_NAME:latest
+        ostree-unverified-registry:ghcr.io/bsherman/IMAGE_NAME:TAG

-We build date tags as well, so if you want to rebase to a particular day's release:
+We build date tags as well, so if you want to rebase to a particular day's release, you can.

+- `latest` on a given day is referened by Fedora release number, eg `40-20240915`
+- `stable` on a given day is referened with `stable` , eg `stable-20240916`

     sudo rpm-ostree rebase \
-        ostree-unverified-registry:ghcr.io/bsherman/IMAGE_NAME:39-20240223
+        ostree-unverified-registry:ghcr.io/bsherman/IMAGE_NAME:40-20240915

+    sudo rpm-ostree rebase \
+        ostree-unverified-registry:ghcr.io/bsherman/IMAGE_NAME:stable-20240916

 ## Verification